The 20 Years Long Residence Rule – Application Guidance

 How much does it cost to apply for indefinite leave to remain?

-The fee for applying for Indefinite Leave to Remain (ILR) in the UK is £3,029 per applicant.
+The fee for applying for Indefinite Leave to Remain (ILR) in the UK is £3,029 per applicant in 2026.

 What is the 20 Years Long Residence Rule?

-This rule allows individuals who have lived continuously in the UK for 20 years (lawfully or unlawfully) to apply for limited leave to remain under Paragraph 276ADE(1)(iii) of the Immigration Rules.
+This rule allows individuals who have lived continuously in the UK for 20 years (lawfully or unlawfully) to apply for limited leave to remain under Immigration Rules Appendix Private Life.

 Do I need to pass an English test?